 << Highway to Heaven < Meyer/Wiik ruta | None > None >>

 FA.
-Arild Meyer and Finn Tore Bjørnstad made the first ascent of the route in four and a half hours on.6.14, 1978.
-They used one point of aid (for a rest) on Pitch 7 - but typically still gave the pitch a rating of 5+!
+Arild Meyer, Finn Tore Bjørnstad 14.6.1978.
+It took them four and a half hours.
+They used one point of aid (for a rest) on pitch 7, but typically still gave the pitch a rating of 5+!